 Pricing

-In fact, Scout runs a pretty regular promotion that gives you the basic package for free when you sign up for a year of professional monitoring.
-And at just $20 per month, that year of professional monitoring doesn’t even cost much.
-Once the year is up, you can always switch to its self-monitoring plan at $10 per month, which gets you push alerts and the ability to live monitor your cameras.
+Scout also frequently runs promotions, like giving the basic package free when you commit to a year of professional monitoring.
+At just $20 per month, that’s a solid value.
+After the first year, you can switch to self-monitoring for $10 per month, which includes push alerts and live camera monitoring.

 Does Google Offer a Security System?

-In April 2024, Nest Secure was discontinued, and its products no longer function through the app.
-This includes the Nest Detectors and Nest Tags.
-You can still get your hands on the Nest Doorbell and Google Nest Cam, which we’ve reviewed.
+In April 2024, Google discontinued Nest Secure, and its sensors and Nest Tags no longer work with the app.
+You can still use products like the Nest Doorbell and Nest Cam, which we’ve tested.

 Expert Examined